Bren129/PacMan.github.io/README.md

 MIT Web Development Week 7 Project.

-In the Week 7 project, we simulated a PacMan to navigate between page boundaries, while performing the classic eating animation.
+In the Week 7 project, we simulated a game type application to make a PacMan and navigate between page boundaries.
+We also allowed functions to duplicate/multiply PacMan, while enabling various speeds of accelteration.

 ## How to run: